There are countries and territories affected by cluster munitions in every region of the world.

 Some states are done destroying their stockpiles, and some States Parties are in the process of destroying their stocks as required by the Convention on Cluster Munitions.

-States that used to have stockpiles but no longer possess any: Afghanistan, Angola*, Argentina*, Austria, Belgium, Bosnia and Herzegovina, Canada, Central African Republic*, Chile, Colombia, Republic of Congo, Cote d'Ivoire, Czech Republic, Denmark, Ecuador, France, Germany, Honduras, Hungary, Iraq, Italy, Japan, FYR Macedonia, Moldova, Montenegro, Mozambique, Netherlands, Norway, Portugal, Slovenia, Sweden, United Kingdom.
+States that used to have stockpiles but no longer possess any: Afghanistan, Angola*, Argentina*, Austria, Belgium, Bosnia and Herzegovina, Cameroon, Canada, Central African Republic*, Chile, Colombia, Republic of Congo, Cote d'Ivoire, Croatia, Cuba, Czech Republic, Denmark, Ecuador, France, Germany, Honduras, Hungary, Iraq, Italy, Japan, FYR Macedonia, Moldova, Montenegro, Mozambique, Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, and the United Kingdom.

-States Parties to the Convention on Cluster Munitions that still possess stocks that they need to destroy: Bostwana, Bulgaria, Croatia, Cuba, Guinea, Guinea-Bissau, Peru, Slovakia, South Africa, Spain, Switzerland
+States Parties to the Convention on Cluster Munitions that still possess stocks that they need to destroy: Bostwana, Bulgaria, Guinea, Guinea-Bissau, Peru, Slovakia, South Africa, and Switzerland.

-States that have signed but not yet ratified the Convention on Cluster Munitions, and that possess stockpiles: Indonesia, Nigeria
+States that have signed but not yet ratified the Convention on Cluster Munitions, and that possess stockpiles: Cyprus, Indonesia, Nigeria.